Start planning your trip

 Takashimaya Osaka Google Map

-Shinsaibashi-suji Shopping Street is a shopping heaven!
-Be sure to include exploring this shopping district in your Osaka sightseeing and take your time to visit your favorite stores.
+Shinsaibashi-suji Shopping Street is shopping heaven!
+Be sure to include exploring this lively district as you sightsee around Osaka, and take your time to visit your favorite stores.